-Tensions may arise at times between the goal of respect for human rights and other incentives that shape the daily decisions, practices and behaviors of the workforce.
+8 Tensions may arise at times between the goal of respect for human rights and other incentives that shape the daily decisions, practices and behaviors of the workforce.
 Such tensions may be inherent in certain business interests and assumptions; they may result from features of a company's business model or performance incentives that drive behaviors likely to undermine respect for human rights, or from informal pressures from leaders, co-workers or business partners.
 Where leaders take an active role in understanding whether, how and where such tensions may arise for people across the workforce, it is more likely that they will be identified and removed or reduced.
 Evidence of leaders seeking to identify and reduce any pressures on the workforce to act contrary to respect for human rights signals an awareness that such pressures and tensions are likely to arise in the course of business decisions and an intention to seek solutions that are consistent with respect for people.

-- Do senior leaders discuss the potential for instances to arise where individuals in the workforce may feel under pressure to act in ways that harm people's human rights? - What guidance do senior leaders provide for handling such circumstances? - When have senior leaders had such situations raised with them by members of the workforce and how have they responded? - What examples are there of how such situations have been resolved? - How are lessons from such situations captured?
+KEY QUESTIONS FOR LEADERS TO ASK OR BE ASKED - Do senior leaders discuss the potential for instances to arise where individuals in the workforce may feel under pressure to act in ways that harm people's human rights? - What guidance do senior leaders provide for handling such circumstances? - When have senior leaders had such situations raised with them by members of the workforce and how have they responded? - What examples are there of how such situations have been resolved? - How are lessons from such situations captured?
+CONNECTION TO CULTURE proactively seek to understand and avoid pressures on employees or contractors to act contrary to the company's responsibility to respect human rights.
+LEADERSHIP NO.

-adling such circumstances?

-proactively seek to understand and avoid pressures on employees or contractors to act contrary to the company's responsibility to respect human rights.
+AUTHENTICITY ACCOUNTABILITY

+TYPE OF APPLICATION

 The types of use, whether inside a company or by those outside a company, to which this indicator particularly lends itself:

+Internal

-- Self-assessment / internal audit - Third party assessment / culture audit
+- Self-assessment / internal audit

+- Third party assessment / culture audit

+External

+Investor engagement

+SOURCES OF EVIDENCE

-- Any guidance to the workforce on ethical / human rights dilemmas - Records of meetings to discuss dilemmas / tensions arising
+DOCUMENTATION - Any guidance to the workforce on ethical / human rights dilemmas - Records of meetings to discuss dilemmas / tensions arising

+CONVERSATIONS

-- with senior leaders - with middle managers
+- · with senior leaders

+- · with middle managers
-Survey / interviews / other feedback from a crosssection of the workforce regarding:

-· Instances where they feel pressure to act contrary to respect for human rights proactively seek to understand and avoid pressures on employees or contractors to act contrary to the company's responsibility to respect human rights.

-- The ease of raising such pressures / dilemmas to have them addressed - Trust that there will be an effort to resolve such pressures / dilemmas - Instances where they have raised such pressures / dilemmas with senior leaders - Responses if / when such instances are raised
+WORKFORCE PERSPECTIVES Survey / interviews / other feedback from a crosssection of the workforce regarding: - Instances where they feel pressure to act contrary to respect for human rights - The ease of raising such pressures / dilemmas to have them addressed - Trust that there will be an effort to resolve such pressures / dilemmas - Instances where they have raised such pressures / dilemmas with senior leaders - Responses if / when such instances are raised proactively seek to understand and avoid pressures on employees or contractors to act contrary to the company's responsibility to respect human rights.
+LEADERSHIP NO.